Flood-Forecasting/xgboost-predict/research/README.md

 # About
-This folder contains some of the research we completed, in pdf format.
+This folder contains some of the research we completed, in pdf format and markdown.